Siege of Petersburg: Serving the Confederacy

 When Petersburg became a major supply center for the newly formed Confederacy and its nearby capital in Richmond, both freedmen and slaves were employed in various war functions, one of which was working for the numerous railroad companies that operated in and out of the city.
 In 1862 Captain Charles Dimmock used freedmen and slave labor to construct a ten-mile long defensive line of trenches and batteries around the city.

 Once the siege began in June, African Americans continued working for the Confederacy.
-In September, General Robert E. Lee asked for an additional 2,000 blacks to be added to his labor force.
-On January 11, 1865 General Robert E. Lee wrote the Confederate Congress urging them to pass pending legislation to arm and enlist black slaves in exchange for their freedom.
+In September, Lee asked for an additional 2,000 blacks to be added to his labor force.
+On January 11, 1865, Lee wrote the Confederate Congress urging them to pass pending legislation to arm and enlist black slaves in exchange for their freedom.
 On March 13, the Confederate Congress passed legislation to raise and enlist companies of black soldiers.
 The legislation was then promulgated into military policy by Davis in General Order No. 14 on March 23.
 The emancipation offered, however, was still reliant upon one's master agreement; "no slave will be accepted as a recruit unless with his own consent and with the approbation of his master by a written instrument conferring, as far as he may, the rights of a freedman".

 Serving the Union

 During the war a total of nearly 187,000 African Americans served in the Union Army.
-Of those the greatest concentration of U.S. Colored Troops (USCT) was at Petersburg.
-In the initial assault upon the city on June 15, a division of USCTs in the XVIII Corps helped capture and secure a section of the Dimmock Line.
+Of those the greatest concentration of U.S. Colored Troops was at Petersburg.
+In the initial assault upon the city on June 15, a division of USCTs in the XVIII Corps helped capture and secure a section of the Dimmock line.
 The other division at Petersburg was with the IX Corps and it fought in the Battle of the Crater, July 30.